Two parents with their young adult child enjoying a group hug

 • Can we really learn how to respond differently to our child/teen?

 YES!
-Our BCBA will give suggestions on how to change the environment both initially and throughout treatment to better support your child/teen (e.g., lowering expectations until we can teach the appropriate skills).
+You will be given suggestions and coaching on how to change the environment both initially and throughout treatment to better support your child/teen (e.g., lowering expectations until we can teach the appropriate skills).

 Our practice focuses on creating safe environments as quickly as possible before teaching more complex skills.